CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Click on Featured Dataverses and a pop up will appear.
 Select which sub dataverses you would like to have appear.

-Note: Featured Dataverses can only be used with published dataverses.
+.. note:: Featured Dataverses can only be used with published dataverses.

 Dataset Linking
 ===============